 But Daitomic can do much more.
 After receiving the email alert about an AML regulatory update - or about any other regulatory area -, users can easily prepare the impact analysis, as the platform is also able to automatically extract the related obligations and link them with the impacted internal processes.

 With its regulatory obligations automatic extraction feature, Daitomic automates the financial compliance workflow steps that don’t require human analytical and interpretative skills, leaving to humans only their most peculiar activity: making the right decisions.
 Do you want to test these features for free and customize Daitomic for your organization?
-Click below!
+Book a demo!